Raiz Invest Super

 Note: refer to Section 4 for definitions which may be relevant to the descriptions of risks below.

 Also consider the product disclosure statement or other disclosure document for any investment you may be considering including product disclosures for approved Managed Funds, available from your Financial Adviser or www.diymaster.com.au.
+Before investing you should consider the level of risk involved with a particular investment and whether the potential returns justify that risk.

 A portfolio may hold investments the price of which is significantly determined by the price of commodities.
 Commodity prices can fluctuate significantly over short periods of time.
 Falls in commodity prices may lead to loss in value of the investment.